getodk/docs/docs/central-api-accounts-and-users.rst

         - string

+          .. raw:: html

             Typically the integer ID of the `User`.
 For getting user details, you can also supply the text `current`, which will tell you about the currently authenticated user.

           Example: ``42``